top of page

 If your church has drifted toward a more performance-oriented model of worship, this isn't a call to criticize your worship team.
 They are almost certainly serving with sincere hearts.
 But it is a call to think carefully - pastors, elders, worship leaders, and every member - about what we're trying to do when we gather.

 So this Sunday: open your mouth.
 Sing the words.
 Sing them to God and sing them to the brother or sister standing next to you.
-Your voice is part of something bigger than a performance — it's part of the church's song.
+Your voice is part of something bigger than a performance.
+It's part of the church's song.

 Looking for a church?